mattschlosser/php-totp/README.md

 ## Authenticating

-Authenticating users' TOTP is mostly a simple case of asking the user for their current OTP and verifying it.
+Authenticating users' TOTPs is mostly a simple case of asking the user for their current OTP and verifying it.
 Obviously, you must only do this alongside verification of their primary factor (e.g. their main password).
 This process is identical to verifying the initial setup of their TOTP app:

 ```php
 $isVerified = (new Totp(decrypt($user->totpSecret))->verify($userInput);